EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 Party U and V should enforce a minimum security level.

 The data rates in many IoT deployments are very limited.
-Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or decades before the cryptographic limits are reached.
+Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or even decades before the cryptographic limits are reached.
 If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

 ## Unprotected Data